Laser & Optical Technology

 |Post-Secondary Certificate - awarded for training completed after high school (for example, in agriculture or natural resources, computer services, personal or culinary services, engineering technologies, healthcare, construction trades, mechanic and repair technologies, or precision production)||15.8%|

 |Post-Baccalaureate Certificate - awarded for completion of an organized program of study; designed for people who have completed a Baccalaureate degree but do not meet the requirements of academic degrees carrying the title of Master.||2.6%|

 Online Laser & Optical Technology Programs

-In the 2019-2020 academic year, 26 schools offered some type of laser and optical technology/technician program.
+In 2019-2020, 26 schools offered a laser and optical techn program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.